Types of Assistantships

 Maximum Work Hours

-All student employees of the University, including graduate assistants and tuition grant recipients, are limited to a maximum of twenty hours of service per week during the academic term.
+All student employees of the University, including graduate assistants, are limited to a maximum of twenty hours of service per week during the academic term.
 Graduate assistants and tuition grant recipients working ten hours per week must limit other University employment to ten hours per week for a total work commitment not to exceed twenty hours per week.
 Graduate assistants and tuition grant recipients working fifteen hours per week must limit their other University employment to five hours per week.
 Graduate assistants on a full-time (twenty hours of service per week) contract may not hold other outside employment without written approval of the Dean of the College of Graduate Studies since a Graduate Assistantship is considered as full financial assistance.